Kerbas-ad-astra/HGR-Community-Fixes/README.md

 ##Version history and changelog

 * 2016 02 06 (1.0): Initial release.
+* 2016 02 14 (1.1): Vegetable Gardening
+	* Docking port, tech tree, and Windowshine patches added.
+	* ASET IVAs for SoyJuice, Onion, and Leek pods.

 ##Roadmap

-Nothing much -- just keeping things up-to-date.
+Once the RemoteTech accept my pull request, I'll remove the RemoteTech patch from this collection.
+Beyond that, nothing much -- just keeping things up-to-date.
 Unless somebody else makes an up-to-date 1.875m 2-seater lander can and 2-seater blunt capsule -- that's about all I'd need to be done with HGR!

 ##Credits

-Thanks to speedwaystar for the RT patch, rasta013 for contributing to the lab patch, fatbrother for the fairing mass fix, pacbard for conributing to the engine patch, and ZentroCatson for contributing to the KIS patch.
+Thanks to speedwaystar for the Windowshine patch, and for contributing to the tech tree and docking port patches, rasta013 for contributing to the lab patch, fatbrother for the fairing mass fix, pacbard for conributing to the engine patch, Sp4C3M0nk3Y for the ASET IVAs, and ZentroCatson for contributing to the KIS patch.

 And of course, thanks are owed to OrionKermin for HGR itself!
 We wouldn't have anything to fix if not for him.  :wink: